nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Search items
 Search items by ID, Title, Status, and Category.

-Status must be one of "AVAILABLE", "LOANED" or "RESERVED".
+Status must be one of "AVAILABLE", "LOANED" or "RESERVED" and it is case insensitive.

 Category must be one of "Audio", "Video", "Book", "Magazine".